monktastic/blog/pages/quantum/measurement.md

 * Q: Big deal, you discover the answer when you encounter it.

-* A: Unless there was a collapse, the theory is clear that there *was no answer* before you encountered it.
-If it's in a superposition, you can demonstrate it *in theory*.
+* A: Since we're denying collapse, the theory is clear that there *was no answer* before you encountered it.
+It's in a superposition, which you can verify *in theory*.
+And there's no *other* reason to believe there's an answer.

 &nbsp;

 * Q: From a God's-eye view, it is *still* in a superposition, so there is never a point at which there becomes just one answer.

-* A: Yes, but from *your* perspective, there is.
-You, as a physicist with sufficiently advanced technology, will discover that this point only happens when you, personally, encounter the system.
+* A: Yes, but from *your* perspective, there is a point where you can say there is an answer.
+And with sufficiently advanced technology, you should be able to discover that this happens only when you, personally, encounter the system.

 &nbsp;